Type species: Deilephila syriaca Lederer, 1855 (= Clarina syriaca (Lederer, 1855).

-A western Palaearctic genus containing one species which, however, is almost indistinguishable from the eastern Palaearctic Ampelophaga Bremer & Grey, 1853.
+A western Palaearctic genus containing two closely related species which, however, are almost indistinguishable from the eastern Palaearctic Ampelophaga Bremer & Grey, 1853.
 In fact, it is very likely that Clarina kotschyi evolved from an isolated western refuge population of Ampelophaga rubiginosa Bremer & Grey, 1853, which is today confined to India and the eastern Palaearctic.

 IMAGO: Distal margin of wings slightly dentate.
 Pendant lashes at upper edge of eye.
 Head with a distinct dorsal crest.
 Long apical spur of mid- and hindtibiae less than half length of the first tarsal segment, which is shorter than the tibia.
 No comb on midtarsus.
 Pulvillus small.
 Paronychium with only one lobe either side.
 Veins Rs and M1 of hindwing on a short stalk, M2 before centre of cell, lower angle of cell acuminate.
 D4 less than half length of D3.
 Very similar to the Oriental genus Ampelophaga and the Nearctic genus Darapsa Walker, 1856.

 Genitalia.
 In male, almost identical to those of the Oriental Ampelophaga rubiginosa Bremer & Grey, 1853, but with the two processes of the aedeagus slightly thinner, not dentate.
 Otherwise, valva ladle-shaped; outer friction scales large.
 Sacculus spatulate and dilated, partly dentate on the upperside.
 In female, lamella postvaginalis suddenly narrowed, as in Daphnis Hübner, .
 Ostium bursae large, free, edges slightly raised.

 OVUM: Oval, dorso-ventrally flattened, pale greenish yellow.